 The Company is also a party to a number of agreements entered into in the ordinary course of business, which contain typical provisions, which obligate the Company to indemnify the other parties to such agreements upon the occurrence of certain events.
 Such indemnification obligations are usually in effect from the date of execution of the applicable agreement for a period equal to the applicable statute of limitations.
 The aggregate maximum potential future liability of the Company under such indemnification provisions is uncertain.
-Since its inception, the Company has not incurred any expenses as a result of such indemnification provisions.
-Accordingly, the Company has determined that the estimated aggregate fair value of its potential liabilities under such indemnification provisions is minimal and has not recorded any liability related to such indemnification provisions as of December 31, 2003.
+Since its inception, the Company has not incurred any expenses as a result of such indemnification provisions is minimal and has not recorded any liability related to such indemnification provisions as of December 31, 2003.